MicrosoftDocs/Viva/Viva/glint/setup/send-employee-attributes.md

      > [!CAUTION]
      > Employee data can't be deleted.
 This option performs a full employee upload, which applies any changes in the file and marks anyone not in the file as an inactive employee.

-- Option 2 - Save attributes and discard employee data – Recommended to configure attributes based on your header row and then import finalized employee data later.
+- Option 2 - Save attributes and discard employee data – Recommended to set up attributes based on your header row and then import finalized employee data later.

      > [!TIP]
      > Viva Glint recommends the **Save attributes and discard employee data** option for initial setup.
 This allows you to set up and map your attributes in the system and complete your first data import as a separate task.